Find Schools

 Water Resource Specialist Job Outlook

 In the United States, there were 56,700 jobs for Water Resource Specialist in 2016.
 New jobs are being produced at a rate of 9.9% which is above the national average.
 The Bureau of Labor Statistics predicts 5,600 new jobs for Water Resource Specialist by 2026.
-Due to new job openings and attrition, there will be an average of 5,200 job openings in this field each year.
+The BLS estimates 5,200 yearly job openings in this field.

 undefined